The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 This represents the amount before tax has been deducted.

 Income from business written during the period, before any reinsurance is taken into account.

 The total premiums that an insurer is contractually entitled to receive in relation to insurance contracts sold during the period, before any reinsurance is taken into account.
 Those premiums that will be paid or relate to insurance cover for a later financial period will not be treated as income immediately.

 Protecting against the risk of losses in one investment by taking up other investment positions that will reduce that risk.

 International Financial Reporting Standards.
 Accounting regulations that all publicly listed companies in the EU are required to use.
-Designed to ensure companies prepare their accounts in the same way so that there is a common basis for comparison.
+These standards are designed to ensure companies prepare their accounts in the same way so that there is a common basis for comparison.

-Where the value of an asset as shown in the balance sheet exceeds the value that the asset could be sold for then the amount shown in the balance sheet needs to be reduced.
-The amount of the reduction is the impairment and is shown as a cost in the accounts.
+Impairments are recognised in the income statement where the value of an asset as shown in the balance sheet exceeds the value that the asset could be sold for then the amount shown in the balance sheet needs to be reduced.

 Independent financial adviser (IFA)

 In the UK an IFA is a person or organisation authorised to give advice on financial matters and to sell the products of financial services providers.

 Annuities designed to mirror the performance of an index (eg the FTSE100, S&P 500) by tracking the ups and downs of that index.